Exunys/Exunys-ESP/README.md

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Exunys/Exunys-ESP/main/src/ESP.lua"))()
 ```
-The code above loads the module's environment in your script executor's global environment meaning it is archivalbe across every script.
+The code above loads the module's environment in your script executor's global environment meaning it will be archivable across every script.

 The identificator for the environment is `ExunysDeveloperESP` which is a table that has configurable settings and interactive user functions.